 Here is a little bit of background: I’ve been experiencing an uptick in symptoms recently.
 I always have a suboccipital (back of the head at the base of the skull/top of the neck) headache.
 For me there are two levels of pain.
 I am in pain but I can function or I am in too much pain to function.
 Too much pain to function headaches are becoming more frequent.
 My head feels too heavy for my neck to hold.
 I have double vision, which is new.
 My right eye doesn’t focus fully, this is also new.
 When I move my head from side to side, I can hear and feel the bones at the top of my neck moving.
 Pre-syncope (almost fainting) is becoming more common.
 I will stand up and become intensely dizzy, followed by my vision going black.
 My hearing has changed and my ears ring.
 My legs buckle from beneath me without warning.
 I have wide spread numbness and muscle spasms.
 My bladder is being effected and so is my digestion.
 This is a small list of some of the symptoms I’ve been experiencing.
 Most of these symptoms aren’t new, but are worsening in severity.

 These symptoms combined together have recently been coined Cervical Medullary Syndrome.
 Cervical Medullary Syndrome can be associated with cranio-cervical instability.
 The cranio-cervical junction is the most mobile part of the spine.
 It is what allows you to turn your head and to look up and down.
 In many Ehlers Danlos patients, laxity and stretched ligaments also affect our spines, so we are more prone to spinal instability.
-So basically, I am hypothesizing that I am a bobble-head.
-My head just doesn’t seem to be screwed on tight enough.
-Super fun on a dashboard, not super fun on a human.
+I am hypothesizing that I am a bobble-head.
+My head just doesn’t seem to be screwed on just right.
+I know you are all shocked!

 Craniocervical Instability (CCI) and Atlantoaxial Instability (AAI) are particularly difficult to get a diagnosis for for a few reasons: